NE-Collegiate-Cyber-Defense-League/website/content/en/join/index.md

 ---
 title: "Join the League"
-description: "Register a team to compete in the NECCDC Competition"
+description: Northeast institutions can join the NECCDL by having a coach register the team and pay the annual membership fee.
 ---

 We welcome all interested institutions geographically located in the Northeast region to participate in yearly NECCDC competition and participate in the NECCDL league.